 Full interview with Roger Luckhurst discussing King Solomon’s Mines by H. Rider Haggard (below).

-Also see The Long Victorian Youtube account.
+Also see The Long Victorian Youtube account (nothing yet on it, apologies).

 [H] My favourite Bookshops: